 If you are hired, you may notice that you may be called on to be knowledgeable about behavior supports.
 So, it won't hurt to start learning some of those principles of applied behavior analysis so that you can respond to behaviors in a systematic way and not just act on a whim.
 So, that brings to mind:

 Are you someone who knows how to de-escalate situations?

 Do you know some key strategies to de-escalate the situation with a child with autism?

 What if the child is non-verbal?
 What methods would you use?

 So, even if these questions are not asked directly, somewhere in the interview process these questions need to be addressed.
 In this day and age, you will need to have some background in the Common Core State Standards and how that Common Core can be linked or aligned to your classroom programming.

 How do the student’s individual needs get balanced in with the structure of the Common Core?

+Also, make sure your special education teaching resume is updated and accurate and bring about 3 copies to the interview.
 That is about all I can think of for now.
 Even if these questions do not come up in your special education interview questions, they are critical to think about before taking your first step into the classroom.
-If you need some ideas to help with the questions asked, check out the free Teacher as a Leader Series from Autism Classroom.
+If you need some ideas to help with the questions asked, check out the blog portion of this website for TONS of information or check out my facebook group for Self-Contained Autism Classroom Teachers and Specialist.
 Good Luck!